openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 . |

-For details on these properties, see the File class entry in the [Haxe Reference for the Adobe Flash Platform](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/filesystem/File.html).
+For details on these properties, see the File class entry in the [OpenFL API Reference](https://api.openfl.org/openfl/filesystem/File.html).

 Copying and moving files